-At Puget Sytems, we do a LOT of testing.
+At Puget Systems, we do a LOT of testing.
 We believe that computers should be a pleasure to purchase and own.
-They should get your work done, and not be a hinderance.
-To do that, they need to be the right hardware for the job.
-We take it on as our mission to test and validate the industry's most popular video editing, color grading, and VFX applications to ensure that software runs properly, and that our hardware is optimized for performance.
+They should get your work done, and not be a hindrance.
+To do that, they need to have the right hardware for the job.
+We take it on as our mission to test and validate the industry's most popular video editing, color grading, and VFX applications to ensure that software runs properly and our workstations are optimized for performance.
 Most developers list basic system requirements for their editing applications, but this type of information is often outdated or simply the bare minimums to run - while what users really want to know is what hardware they need in order to be able to edit smoothly and quickly.
 You can rest assured that the recommended systems we list below are tailored to give you the best results in each of these content creation programs.

 Post-production of video and film is some of the most demanding work a computer can be called on to perform.
 Whether it is adding special effects and CGI, editing timelines and cropping footage, or rendering finished video to different formats, these creative endeavors really put computer hardware to the test.
 It is essential that your editing workstation be able to handle that load.
 Your time is money, and any time your workstation is down for repairs is costly.
 We understand that, and value the quality and reliability of our PCs above all else!

 What processor (CPU) is best for video editing?

 No matter what software you are using, a fast processor is critical to your video editing computer.
 However, different applications utilize the CPU in different ways.
 Some only need a high clock speed, while others also depend on having a lot of cores to process work in parallel.
 Even the type of codecs you work with can impact CPU usage and requirements!
 We have tailored the CPU selection in each of our recommended systems to match both the specific software package and in many cases the type of footage they are optimized for.

 What video card (GPU) is best for video editing?